What is LOLER – Lifting Operations and Lifting Equipment Regulations 1998?

 The three main aims as set out by the HSE are:

-• Lifting operations must be properly planned and managed
+• Lifting operations must be properly planned and managed.

-• Lifting equipment must be used in a safe manner
+• Lifting equipment must be used in a safe manner.

-• Lifting equipment must be thoroughly inspected at suitable intervals by a competent person
+• Lifting equipment must be thoroughly inspected at suitable intervals by a competent person.

-What is a Lifting Operation Under LOLER?
+What Is a Lifting Operation Under LOLER?

 Regulation 8(2) of LOLER states that a lifting operation is “an operation concerned with the lifting or lowering of a load”.
 A load is defined as any item or object that is being lifted, including people and animals.
-Any time you are using a piece of equipment or machinery to lift something at work, these regulations probably apply.
+Any time you are using a piece of equipment or machinery to lift something at work, these regulations apply.

 What Equipment is Covered By LOLER?

-LOLER regulations apply to a wide range of lifting equipment used in various types of workplaces such as:
+LOLER regulations apply to a wide range of lifting equipment used in various types of workplaces, such as:

 • Construction sites